georgeperez/COMP4018/documents/master-development-plan.md

 #### Milestone (Sprint 1)

-* Get server database instance up
+* Get server database instance up and running

 #### Other (Sprint 1)

 * Setup team on DigitalOcean
-* Client-side screenshots
+* Client-side screenshots or wire frames (on Adobe XD) with descriptions for a step by step demo
 * Add database schema to MySQL

 ### Sprint 2